 If you see a lock icon next to a backup, that means it's archived (more about that in the next step) or encrypted.
 To remove a backup, click on the backup, then on "Delete Backup," and then on "Delete" in the pop-up that appears.
 You can also right-click the backup and choose "Delete" from there.

 By default, iTunes only keeps a single backup of your iPhone on your computer, in most cases.
 Whenever you create a new backup, the previous one is overwritten, but you can change the setting of your backup to keep it archived on your computer in case you ever want to restore your device using an older backup.

 The most obvious reason for doing so is if you are joining an iOS beta since you cannot restore to the last stable version of iOS from a beta backup — you'd need the backup from the last stable version you ran.

-Go back to the "Devices" tab in the "Preferences," right-click on the backup you want to save, then choose "Archive" to lock the backup and make it so that it isn't written over with future backups.
+In macOS, go back to the "Devices" tab in the "Preferences," right-click on the backup you want to save, then choose "Archive" to lock the backup and make it so that it isn't written over with future backups.
 A lock icon next to the backup name means the backup is archived.
 On Windows, the process is a little bit more laborious but not impossible.
 Check out our full archiving guide to see how.

 Both backup methods have their advantages.
 Although iTunes lets you save more content without giving Apple a description key, it doesn't provide the on-the-go convenience that iCloud backups do.
 Additionally, using iCloud grants you the ability to restore deleted content on your iOS device.
 But since you're not restricted to only using one method, use them both to ensure you're always covered.